gseiler7/holiday-manager/README.md

+#Holiday Manager
-# This is a calendar-type project to track holidays for the years 2020-2024.
+This is a calendar-type project to track holidays for the years 2020-2024.

 Movitation - Created as an assessment for the Object Oriented Data Modeling module of Genesis10's Dev 10 program - Data Professional track.